 Under the age of 18, correction of gynecomastia is covered by the RAMQ.
-Over the age of 18, a special authorization can be requested but will not always be accepted by the RAMQ.
+Over the age of 18, the correction will not be accepted by the RAMQ.

 - Healthy weight